openzipkin-attic/docker-zipkin/README.md

 ## Configuration
 Configuration is via environment variables, defined by [zipkin-server](https://github.com/openzipkin/zipkin/blob/master/zipkin-server/README.md).
 Notably, you'll want to look at the `STORAGE_TYPE` environment variables, which include "cassandra", "mysql" and "elasticsearch".

+Note: the `openzipkin/zipkin-slim` image only supports "elasticsearch" storage.
+To use other storage types, you must use the main image `openzipkin/zipkin`.

 When in docker, the following environment variables also apply